Snapchat Sexting: It Is Time To Take Snapchat Seriously.

 All in all, the app never set out to be a sexting app.
 But regardless of that, the app has a colossal impact in normalizing sexting by providing a sense of security by the auto-deletion of images.

-And the normalization of sexting poses a risk on younger people.
+And the normalization of sexting poses a risk to younger people.
 Snap chat sexting risk is augmented by the fact that nearly a quarter of Snap chat users are still in high school.

 3. Signs that Teen Might be Sexting